Vkamble61/lm-lab-monitoring-devops/docs/monitoring/MONITORING.md

 Here you can see charts observing the information from your nodes such as **Memory Usage**, **Network Traffic** and **CPU Usage**

-Now that you've got Kubernetes installed, head [back to the README](../README.md) move onto the next step which is to instrument your application.
+Now that you've got Kubernetes installed, head [back to the next step](./INSTRUCTIONS.md) and move onto instrumenting your application.